HTTP-RPC/Kilo/README.md

 These provide a slightly more readable alternative to `java.util.Collections.<Integer>emptyList()` and `java.util.Collections.<String, Integer>emptyMap()`, respectively.

-The following methods can be used to identify the index of the first or last element in a list that matches a given predicate:
+The following `Collections` methods can be used to identify the index of the first or last element in a list that matches a given predicate:

 ```
 public static <E> int firstIndexWhere(List<E> list, Predicate<E> predicate) { ... }